Saeks Public Interest Residency Program

 Application and Selection Process

 Students are selected on a competitive basis by partner organizations during their second year of law school.
 All 2L students at the University of Minnesota Law School who are interested in serving the public while earning their degree may apply.
-Applications are due in early February.
+Applications are due in early spring.
 The application is posted on the Law School’s Symplicity website.

 Residency Partner Organizations